Laharah/redlist/README.md

   --beets-library=BEETS_LIBRARY
                         The beets library to use --downloads=TORRENT_DIRECTORY
-                        Directory new torrents will be saved (exclusive with --deluge)
+                        Directory new torrents will be saved to (exclusive with --deluge)
   -y                    Assume yes to all queries and do not prompt.
   --deluge              Load torrents directly into deluge